ergo-services/ergo/docs/extra-library/network-protocols/erlang.md

 The `ergo.services/proto/erlang/dist` package implements the `gen.NetworkProto` and `gen.Connection` interfaces.
 To create it, use the `dist.Create` function and provide `dist.Options` as an argument, where you can specify the `FragmentationUnit` size in bytes.
 This value is used for fragmenting large messages.
 The default size is set to `65000` bytes.

+The Erlang DIST proto deliberately does **not** implement `gen.TypeRegistry`, because the Erlang external term format (ETF) carries primitives, atoms, lists, tuples, and binaries directly on the wire without a separate type-registration step.
+In a multi-proto setup, calls to `node.Network().RegisterType` skip the Erlang proto and register only in TypeRegistry-capable protos like the default ENP/EDF stack.
+Use `etf.RegisterTypeOf` (described below) to teach the Erlang decoder how to map incoming tuples or atoms to your Go types.

 To use this package, include `ergo.services/proto/erlang/dist`.&#x20;

 ### ETF data format&#x20;